38 interesting gamification examples to unlock user engagement & loyalty

 • Customize the duration of sessions

-• Personalized profile pictures
+• Personalize profile pictures

 • See personal statistics